Federalist No. 72

-Federalist No. 72 is an essay by Alexander Hamilton, the seventy-second of The Federalist Papers.
-It was published on March 19, 1788, under the pseudonym Publius.
-The paper, titled "The Same Subject Continued, and Re-Eligibility of the Executive Considered, discusses executive re-eligibility and is the sixth in a series of 11 essays discussing the powers the Executive branch.
+Federalist No. 72, titled "The Same Subject Continued, and Re-Eligibility of the Executive Considered", is an essay by Alexander Hamilton.
+It is the seventy-second essay of The Federalist Papers and the sixth in a series of eleven essays discussing the structure and powers of the Executive branch.
+The essay was first published in The New York Packet on March 18, 1788, under the pseudonym Publius, the name under which all essays of The Federalist Papers were published.

-Executive re-eligibility
+The essay focuses on whether the president should be eligible for reelection without a term limit.
+Hamilton argued that re-eligibility was essential to executive power.

+Summary

 In Federalist No. 72, Alexander Hamilton argues that re-eligibility is essential to executive power.
 He believed that the Presidency must attract the most ambitious individuals and re-eligibility ensured that they would not attempt to extend their term in office unconstitutionally.
+While Hamilton hoped for a class of 'disinterested' public servants, he acknowledged the importance of self-interest, stating that "the desire for reward is one of the strongest incentives of human conduct."

 Hamilton believed that executives should be eligible to serve as many terms as the American people allow.
 He argued that limits on re-eligibility would hamper an experienced president to use his past expertise.
-In addition, Hamilton argued that term limits prevent an executive from utilizing experience gained in special emergency situations in other terms and that term limits restricts stability within the executive.
+In addition, Hamilton argued that term limits prevent an executive from using experience gained in emergency situations in other terms and that term limits restrict stability within the executive.

-The twenty-second Amendment to the Constitution imposed the present two-tier term limit on the executive branch.
+The Twenty-second Amendment to the Constitution imposed the present two-tier term limit on the executive branch.
 Today, U.S. presidents can only serve two terms, or if a succession has taken place, ten years, as president of the country.